ryuichiueda/slides_marp/prob_robotics_2025/lesson1e.md

 ---

-### Frivolous answers are the key to intelligence
+### Not serious answers are the key to intelligence

-- Overthinking...
+- If you think seirously everything around you,
-- It takes energy and time (perhaps infinitely)
+    - it takes energy and time (perhaps infinitely)
-- It makes it difficult to communicate with others
+    - it makes it difficult to communicate with others
-- You can't "I don't know, but let's try anyway"
+    - you can't say "I don't know, but let's try anyway"
 - "Everyone's on board, after all."
-- Because you can do this, you don't need to study airplanes from the ground up.
+    - Because you can say this, you don't need to study airplanes.
     - <span style="font-size:50%">The Constitution guarantees it, so you can live without studying.</span>
 - "Cats are cats."
     - Everyone distinguishes them from dogs, and they're called cats, so they're cats.
-- They're called cats in other countries, and they might not even be distinguished.
+        - They never called "cats" in other languages, and they might not even be distinguished.

 ---